Leaders in Minimally Invasive Procedures in NY and NJ.

-In this surgical procedure, Dr. Q partially removes the disc and bone grafts are used in the empty disc space.
+In this surgical procedure, one of our expert surgeons partially removes the disc and bone grafts are used in the empty disc space.
 The bone graft material fuses together, connecting the vertebral bodies and providing stability to the spine.

 * All recovery periods vary depending on the person or severity of the condition.

 Degenerative disc disease can cause a number of different complications for patients.
 When we age, our spine ages, and this can involve the wearing down of the discs in between our vertebrae.
 The discs thin out and become less flexible; sometimes there is weakening of the outer layer of the discs, which can lead to disc “leakage” and herniated discs.

 This can make movement of your spine painful.
 People who are obese, people who smoke, and people who perform strenuous activity (with heavy, repetitive lifting) are more prone to degenerative disc disease.

 When patients experience significant pain and do not see improvement with more conservative treatments, lumbar interbody fusion surgery might be considered.